RandomsCTF/write-ups/Hack.lu CTF 2015/GuessTheNumber [Coding 150]/README.md

 Wrong!
 You lost the game.
 The right answer would have been '47'.
 Quitting.
 ```

 Time for some long and tiresome trial and error.
 The breakthrough happens after checking whether the number we get from the server appears at some other place in a sequence rather than the beginning.
-We modify the code to open the connection 10 times and comparing the correct answer with the first 200 elements from the LCG sequence with the same seed:
+We modify the code to open the connection 10 times and compare the correct answer with the first 200 elements from our LCG sequence with the same seed:

 ```
 for sample in xrange(1, 10):